VectorInstitute/cyclops/README.rst

 Now, you can navigate to the notebook's ``Kernel`` tab and set it as ``<name_of_kernel>``.

-The following example notebooks can be useful to view the functionality of the
+Tutorial notebooks in ``notebooks/tutorials`` can be useful to view the functionality of the framework
-framework:

-* ``sample_code/data_layer.ipynb`` - Example to run data extraction and processing.
-* ``sample_code/delirium.ipynb`` - Exploratory data analysis for developing a
-  delirium model.